 Advanced FAQ Structure Using Page Properties

-If you have multiple criteria for your FAQ pages, it may be worth adding the corresponding Page Properties Report macro to your FAQ overview.
+With criteria on each question page, consider adding the corresponding Page Properties Report macro to your FAQ overview page.
 In this example, you could use the macro to display the validity period of the information provided, or to differentiate between target audiences.

 Another even more collaborative approach is to move from FAQs to Q&As, by crowd-sourcing both questions and answers.
-That's the main purpose of Confluence Questions for Confluence.
-This add-on, provided by Atlassian, lets Confluence users ask questions, while their colleagues and fellow users provide the answers.
+That's the main purpose of Questions for Confluence.
+This Atlassian app lets Confluence users ask questions, while their colleagues and fellow users provide the answers.
 In addition, users can rate responses – so the best answers rise to the top of the page.

-If you want to consolidate knowledge from across your entire organization and create a Q&A expert community, Confluence Questions is the perfect choice.
+If you want to consolidate knowledge from across your entire organization and create a Q&A expert community, Questions for Confluence is the perfect choice.